brillout/goldpage/docs/readme.template.md

 it is wasteful to re-render its HTML on every page request.

-By setting `renderHtmlAtBuildTime: true` to all your pages, you can remove the need for a Node.js server.
+By setting `renderHtmlAtBuildTime: true` to all your pages, you can remove the need for a Node.js server, and your app is now a static website.
 You can then deploy your app to a static host such as Netlify or GitHub Pages.

 If you don't want to render your page to HTML at all,